roelwillems/roelwillems.github.io/_posts/2018-04-15-i-switched-my.md

 Marfa is a new theme for [Micro.blog](https://micro.blog) hosted websites.
 I really like the theme but wanted to give it a small personal touch by changing the default color for links.

-The default is light red/pink(ish) but changing quite easy.
+Changing the defaults (light red/pink-ish) is quite easy.
 Using the edit CSS functionality of Micro.blog you can overwrite the default colors by pasting the code above and change the colors to your liking.

 ```CSS